 Deep drainage and surface runoff partitioning in VegET

 In the VegET model's configuration, total runoff (R) is calculated as the sum of the rapid surface runoff and slower-moving deep drainage.
 A runoff coefficient approximation was introduced in VegET v2.0, allowing for the separation of the quick flow—runoff that immediately contributes to the stream network as surface water—from the deep drainage, which includes both lateral subsurface flow and the percolation reaching the groundwater table.
-While this distinction does not impact the model's soil moisture or actual evapotranspiration (ETa) estimates, it enhances the model's utility for simulating flood dynamics and discharge.
+Although this distinction does not affect the model's soil moisture or actual evapotranspiration (ETa) estimates, it enhances the model's utility for simulating flood dynamics and discharge.
 The deep drainage (dd) amount is estimated as the difference between total runoff (R) and quick flow (srf) (Eq.
 1)

 dd=R-srf (1)

-where R is determined as daily SM more than the soil water holding capacity; srf is estimated based on the daily soil water, a quick-flow coefficient (qc), drainage (dc) coefficient, soil saturation (SAT), and field capacity (FC) parameters as in Eq.
+where R is determined as the daily SM greater than the soil water holding capacity; srf is estimated based on the daily soil water, a quick-flow coefficient (qc), drainage coefficient (dc), soil saturation (SAT), and field capacity (FC) parameters as in Eq.
 2&3:

 SATfc=SAT-FC (2)